Iowa Democrats say they can reclaim U.S. House seats. Where are the challengers?

 Brauch said his organization throughout 2023 has been laying the grassroots groundwork that will benefit whomever becomes the eventual Democratic candidate.

 “No, I don’t (think it’s too late for a serious Democratic challenger to enter the race).
 Not at all.
 I think we’ll be just fine if we have somebody in the next month or so,” Brauch said.
-“It’s something that we think about and we do talk about: ‘Gee, it would be good if we had somebody.'
-But it’s not at all going to hurt us that they get started in October, even if it comes to November.”
+“It’s something that we think about and we do talk about: ‘Gee, it would be good if we had somebody.'"

 Brauch said Polk County Democrats have been identifying where the party’s turnout was insufficient in 2022, when Nunn defeated Democratic incumbent Congresswoman Cindy Axne.